-These requirements are also likely to be expected of Vice-Chairs
+These requirements are also expected of Vice-Chairs

-10. Committee Member - Skills and Knowledge

-To be viewed in conjunction with Core Councillor Role.
-Reference to Committee

-Chairs will also be useful
+10. Committee Member - Skills and Knowledge To be viewed in conjunction with Core Councillor Role.
+Reference to Committee Chairs will also be useful

 All of the skills and knowledge requirements for Committee Chairs will be relevant except those relating specifically to Chairing Skills.